prh90/phase-0-tracks/web_dev/jquery/notes.md

 ___________________________________________________

 ## Project Psuedocode
-I want to create something simple, I think I would want to create a calculator, simple sweet and a good way to test my knowledge.
+I want to create something simple, I think I would want to create a menu, simple sweet and a good way to test my knowledge on the fly.
 ___________________________________________________